survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Directory Structure

 To move further, you can implement a site that loads JavaScript, which you then build using webpack.
-After you progress a bit, you end up with a directory structure like this:
+After you progress a bit, you end up with a directory structure below:

 - app/
   - index.js